team-nov/team-nov-production/doc/documentation/backend/DiscussionsAPI.md

     - `userId`
         - type: String
         - The _id of the user creating the post
+    - `imageURL`
+        - The URL of an image uploaded to discussion

 ## POST/:discussionId
 - Creates a new comment in the discussion with _id of discussionId